Report Us CS-Cart Multi-Vendor Issues (Bug Fixing)

 A bug is an error in the program, that causes the program to behave not as it was intended by the developer.
-We find and fix some of the bugs ourselves, while other bugs may be reported to us by our customers.
+We find and fix most of the bugs ourselves, often before they can appear in any released version.
+However, some bugs can slip through quality control.
+If you encounter one of those bugs, here's how you can let us know about it.

 Where should I report a bug?

-If you contact our technical support about a problem, and the problem turns out to be caused by a bug, you don’t need to do anything else.
-Our technical support specialists will pass the information to the developers and provide you with a solution.
+Technical support has the means to investigate any problems directly in your store and offer a solution sooner.
+If the problem turns out to be caused by a bug, you won’t need to do anything else.
+Our support specialists will pass the information to the developers and provide you with a solution.

 How long does it take to fix a bug?